GardOS/Enterprise-exam/readme.md

     - Tests: testCreateValidUser, testCreateUserFailDueToPasswordMismatch.
 - Login-functionality based on User.
 Tested in frontend/test/MyCantinaIT.
     - Tests: testLoginLink, testLoginWrongUser, testLogin.
-- Permissions on create dish.
+- Permissions on create dish/menu.
 Tested in frontend/test/MyCantinaIT.
-    - Test: onlyUsersCanCreateDish.
+    - Test: onlyUsersCanCreateDish/onlyUsersCanCreateMenu.
 - Remove dishes (not if inside menu).
 Tested in frontend/test/MyCantinaIT.
     - Test: testRemoveDish, testCantRemoveDishInMenu.
 - Remains on page when submitting invalid dish/menu.
-NOT tested.
-- Permissions on create menu.
-NOT tested.
+NOT tested, but still there.